Business

 Your property may fall under agricultural land like fish farms, and buildings registered for public religious worship or for the welfare of disabled people.
 Such properties are exempted from paying business rates.

-Our team at RCK can help you determine your eligibility for relief.
+Our team can help you determine your eligibility for relief.

 When Can My Business Rates Change?